 19 For though I be free from all men, yet have I made myself servant unto all, that I might gain the more.
 20 And unto the Jews I became as a Jew, that I might gain the Jews; to them that are under the law, as under the law, that I might gain them that are under the law; 21 To them that are without law, as without law, (being not without law to God, but under the law to Christ,) that I might gain them that are without law.
 22 To the weak became I as weak, that I might gain the weak: I am made all things to all men, that I might by all means save some.
 23 And this I do for the gospel’s sake, that I might be partaker thereof with you.

 We need to be alert and prayerful to listen for the wisdom of God in all situations.
 The things we need to know that we never knew we never knew are vast and they’re all hidden in the heart of the Father.
 We need to learn to listen to his voice.
 He is the One who paints with all the colors of the wind.
 We are the ones who have a lot to learn.
+He is jealous to guard us from all lis and harmful intentions, but zealous to teach us how to do life wisely.
 He looks for hearts that are open to him

 Teach us, God, to number our days so that we might gain a heart of wisdom!